Get notified of page updates

 • Yervoy (ipilimumab)

-Targeted therapies are designed to attack or kill cancer cells, while sparing normal cells as much as possible.
+Targeted therapies are treatments designed to attack or kill cancer cells, while sparing normal cells as much as possible.
 These therapies are often designed to target abnormal proteins, receptors or genes that are found in high quantities in cancer cells or the surrounding tissue.
+Tumor testing can help doctors identify the patients most likely to benefit from a .
 Several targeted therapies are used to treat advanced or colorectal cancer.
-Some work best for people with or without a certain
+Common targeted therapies used in colorectal cancer include:

 • Anti VEGF therapies block tumors from forming blood vessels.
 Anti VEGF drugs used to treat colorectal cancer include: